embray/PyFITS/docs/source/users_guide/users_schema.rst

     >>> MySchema.validate(hdr)
     True

-There also exists a ``'valid'`` property.
+There also exists a `valid`_ property.
 This is in some ways the inverse of ``'mandatory'``:  By default all keywords are "valid" (``'valid': True``), but if a keyword is marked as ``'valid': False`` it is *invalid* for that keyword to appear in headers using this schema.
 For example::